 Watch our video to find out about what’s involved:

-We want to interview all mothers and fathers to help us build a full picture of each child’s life.
-This includes mothers and fathers who live apart from their baby’s other parent, whatever involvement they have with their baby.
+We interviewed mothers and fathers to help us build a full picture of each child’s life.
+This included mothers and fathers who live apart from their baby’s other parent, whatever involvement they had with their baby.

-We will invite one parent, usually whoever spends the most time with the baby, to complete a 60-minute interview in person with the interviewer.
+We invited one parent, usually whoever spends the most time with the baby, to complete an interview, usually done in person with an interviewer.

-We’ll ask the other parent to complete a separate 30-40 minute interview, which is shorter as we only need to ask some questions once per baby or household.
-The shorter interview can be done in person or online, whichever suits you best.
-We can also sometimes do this by telephone.
+We asked the other parent to complete a separate shorter interview.
+This was shorter as we only needed to ask some questions once per baby or household.
+These interviews were done online, in person and sometimes by telephone.

-We will be interviewing mothers and fathers when their baby is around 9-10 months old, to understand health and development in the first year of life.
+We interviewed mothers and fathers when their baby was around 9-12 months old, to understand health and development in the first year of life.

 Answering questions about yourself and your baby